Bridge the gap between fast computation and high accuracy with multi-fidelity response surface models

 28 February 2025 · 5 min read

-Many engineering design applications involve computationally expensive simulations, such as Computational Fluid Dynamics (CFD) in the aerospace or automotive sectors or finite element methods for structural engineering.
+Many engineering design applications involve computationally expensive simulations, such as Computational Fluid Dynamics (CFD) — a numerical method used to analyze fluid flow behavior — in the aerospace or automotive sectors or finite element methods for structural engineering.
 In some cases long physical experiments are also used to obtain the quantity of interest such as workbench tests in the mechanical sector.
 In these situations, even a design space exploration — let alone design space optimization — is often impracticable because the time needed for a single design evaluation is very long.
 For all these cases, surrogate models are an attractive option.
-Once an initial set of data is available, a surrogate model (or metamodel, or response surface model (RSM) in the modeFRONTIER software solution for process automation and design optimization) can be trained and used as a proxy of the expensive computer model or physical experiment, and then used to predict the values of new design configurations in almost zero time.
+Once an initial set of data is available, a surrogate model (or metamodel, or response surface model (RSM) in the modeFRONTIER software solution for process automation and design optimization) can be trained and used as a proxy of the expensive computer model or physical experiment.
+As a result, engineers can predict the values of new design configurations in almost zero time.

 How the multi-fidelity RSM tool works in modeFRONTIER